Jeremy Pena Player Props: Astros vs. Athletics

 Jeremy Pena At The Plate

-- In 11.6% of his games this year, he has hit a home run, and 2.7% of his trips to the plate.
+- In 11.5% of his games this season, he has hit a home run, and 2.7% of his trips to the dish.

-- Pena has an RBI in 23 of 86 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 26.4% of his games this year, Pena has driven in at least one run.
+In nine of those games (10.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.